 The Federal style is also known as the Adam style, after the Adam brothers, British architects who developed this style in England.
 It is really a refinement of the Georgian style, which was popular in the years preceding the Federal style.
 Like the Georgian style, the Federal style is designed around center hall floor plan, or side hall for narrow row houses.
-The Federal style has many of the same elements of the Georgian style symmetry, classical details and a side gabled roof - yet it is different in its ornamentation and sophistication.
+The Federal style has many of the same elements of the Georgian style - symmetry, classical details and a side gabled roof - yet it is different in its ornamentation and sophistication.
 Federal details are more delicate, slender and finely drawn than their Georgian counterparts and may feature swags, garlands and urns.
 Also, more formal elements were introduced in the Federal style, such as the front door fanlight window, sometimes with flanking sidelights, and more elaborate door surrounds and porticos.
 The Federal style is also known for dramatic windows, three-part or Palladian windows with curved arches.
 Another outstanding - yet less common - Federal feature is the use of curving or polygonal window projections.

 The Federal style became popular throughout the colonies after the American Revolution and was dominant until about 1820, when it was supplanted by the Greek or Classical Revival Style.
 The easiest way to identify a Federal style building from a Georgian one is to look for the elliptical fan light over the front door or the Palladian windows - not that those design features do not appear in later styles as well.
-The Federal house in Pennsylvania is usually a brick two or three story building.14
+The Federal house in Pennsylvania is usually a brick two or three story building.11

-Federal style period of popularity: Roughly 1780 - 1850.
-Identifying features: Fanlight over door (almost always rounded, rarely squared), sidelights on either side of entry, Classical/Greek detailing of entryway, Palladian windows, balustrades, oval/circular rooms in some high-style examples.
+PERIOD OF POPULARITY: Roughly 1780 - 1850.
+IDENTIFYING FEATURES: Fanlight over door (almost always rounded, rarely squared), sidelights on either side of entry, Classical/Greek detailing of entryway, Palladian windows, balustrades, oval/circular rooms in some high-style examples.
 Symmetrical as Georgian style.
 Windows: double-hung sash windows for first time (Georgian also).
 Low-pitched roofs often with balustrades on the roofline.

+BACKGROUND AND INSPIRATION: By 1776 a new style had been created in Scotland by the Adam Brothers.
 Based on plans of houses and palaces in Italy (Nero's Golden House in Rome), they created internal spaces of hexagonal, oval, and circular forms.
 Essentially an extension of Georgian forms, the style became known as Federal because it flowered in the early decades of the new American nation.
 Basically, Federal is Georgian style with Adamesque enhancements.
-The main identifying feature is typically the fanlight entryway with classical (Greek) detailing and common Palladian windows (central arched window with two sidelights).
-The most famous federal-style "oval room" is undoubtedly the Oval Office of the White House.15
+The main identifying feature is typically the fanlight entryway with classical (Greek) detailing and common palladian windows (central arched window with two sidelights).
+The most famous federal-style "oval room" is undoubtedly the Oval Office of the White House.
+12